-The government documents department is located on the 3rd floor of the library.
+The government documents department is located on the 1st floor (stack 1) of the library.
 For assistance using government documents, contact Rick Churchill, government documents librarian (832-2066).

 Government documents may now also be accessed through the Internet.
 While the "traditional" (i.e., paper and microfiche) formats will not cease, increasingly government information sources are migrating to the World Wide Web.
 The most popular sites can be found to the left using the "Quick Links" tab.
 For a more detailed list of links click on the "Databases" tab.

 Burritt Library serves as a designated depository library, part of the Federal Depository Library Program.
 As such, it is committed to an open door policy with regards to the government documents collection.
 This means that the public is free to use any and all of the available government documents without restriction.
 This includes computers which are freely open and available to the public without any log in or password restrictions.